Our homes are often our most significant financial assets, as well as our greatest source of debt.

-But what would happen if you were suddenly unable to make loan payments due to involuntary loss of employment or a serious illness?
-Luckily, most lenders offer mortgage protection insurance, which allows Australians to sleep well at night knowing that their repayments are protected against unexpected events.
+What would happen if you were suddenly unable to make your home loan payments due to an involuntary loss of employment or a serious illness?

 Mortgage protection insurance isn’t compulsory.
 That said, it may be worth having as a fallback for your loved ones if they’re suddenly left without your income.
 It can provide either an ongoing payment or lump sum to help you and your family keep up with your mortgage repayments.